mlrun/demo-llm-tuning/README.md

     make install-requirements

-If you prefer to use Conda or work in **Sagemaker** use this instead (to create and configure a conda env):
+If you prefer to use Conda use this instead (to create and configure a conda env):

     make conda-env